Elizabeth Sampatis a suicide attempt survivor.

-Elizabeth Sampat is a game designer in San Francisco.
+Elizabeth Sampat is a game designer.
 She attempted suicide at the age of 12, soon after her brother died in a car accident.
-I interviewed her on April 17, 2013.
+I interviewed her in San Francisco, CA, on April 17, 2013.
 She was 31 when we spoke.

 If you want to play 19, the game she made about her suicide attempt (as discussed in her interview below), click here.
 Obvious trigger warning is obvious, but if you find discussion of methodology difficult, please keep yourself safe and don’t play the game.